-Yes, you can freeze cookies decorated with royal icing.
-Storing in the freezer is an ideal way to get ahead of holiday and Christmas baking.
+Store cookies with royal icing and decorations in the freezer!
+This is ideal when you need to prep cookies ahead of time or you have an over abundance of cookies you need to store.
+Storing in the freezer is an ideal way to get ahead of any holiday and Christmas baking.
 Follow these easy steps to freeze your favorite decorative cookies, made with royal icing or other fun sprinkles.

-- Step 1: After decorating your cookies with royal icing, let them dry overnight (about 8-12 hours) on your kitchen counter.
+Step 1: After decorating your cookies with royal icing and any other decorations, like sprinkles, let them dry overnight (about 8-12 hours) on your kitchen counter.
 This is key.
 The royal icing must be 110% dry and hard.
 Next, make room in your freezer.
 Make sure you have enough space for all your cookie storage.

-After the icing is dry, place it in a zip lock-style plastic bag.
-Remove any excess air.
+Step 2: After the icing is dry, place it in a zip lock-style plastic bag.
+Remove any excess air gently with your hands.
 Lay as flat as possible.

 Don’t have extra food storage containers?
 That is OK.
 Make sure you lay your plastic bags completely flat in the freezer.

-Non-decorative cookies like drop cookies don’t really need to store in an extra food storage container.
-Plastic bags are a-ok.
+Step 3: Non-decorative cookies, like drop cookies, don’t really need to store in an extra fancy food storage container.
+Plastic bags work just fine.

-Ready to eat these cookies?
-Remove them from the freezer, open the bag, and let them thaw on your kitchen counter.
+Step 5: Ready to eat these cookies?
+Remove them from the freezer, open the bag, and let them thaw on your kitchen counter for 1-2 hours.

 How long will my cookies last in the freezer?